Code of Conduct

 Section Y: Sex-based Harassment

-Illinois Wesleyan University (“University” or “IWU”) is committed to creating, fostering, and maintaining an environment that is free from discrimination based on sex, gender, and all forms of Sex-Based Harassment (defined fully in Appendix A along with all other capitalized terms).
-Sex-Based Harassment includes quid pro quo harassment, hostile environment harassment, sexual assault, dating violence, domestic violence and stalking.
-Full policy can be found here (Sex-Based Harassment Policy).
+Illinois Wesleyan University is committed to creating, fostering, and maintaining an environment that is free from discrimination based on sex, gender, and all forms of Sexual Misconduct(as defined in the University’s Sexual Misconduct Policy).
+Sexual Misconduct includes quid pro quo harassment, hostile environment harassment, sexual assault, dating violence, domestic violence and stalking.
+View the full Sexual Misconduct Policy.

 Section Z: Smoking

 Illinois Wesleyan University is committed to creating a safe, healthy and productive environment for its students, faculty, staff and visitors.
 Because environmental tobacco smoke is one of the most widespread and harmful indoor air pollutants, IWU shall be completely smoke-free indoors.
+As a courtesy all smoking outside must be 15 feet from doorways.
 This smoke-free policy shall apply to all IWU facilities and vehicles, owned or leased, regardless of location.
 IWU owned houses/apartments used as private rentals are exempt from this policy.

-- Smoking, including the use of electronic cigarettes, vaporizers and related products, is therefore not allowed in the residence halls.
+- Smoking and vaping, including the use of electronic cigarettes, vaporizers, and related products in the residence halls or indoor areas of any buildings on campus.

-- Similarly, the use of chewing tobacco, snuff and similar products is not allowed in classrooms, non-residential buildings or on the grounds of the campus.
+- Chewing tobacco, snuff and similar products is not allowed in classrooms, in non-residential buildings, or on the grounds of the campus.

 Section AA: Theft or Destruction of Property